Quick user guide

 5,"G IK365,8"

-Example is available for download as csv-header.csv.
+An example is available for download as csv-header.csv.
 Note that there may be spaces around non-enclosed signatures, like on line 4 in the example above.

 Note